Viking Age

 Voyaging by sea from their homelands in Denmark, Norway, and Sweden, the Norse people settled in the British Isles, Ireland, the Faroe Islands, Iceland, Greenland, Normandy, and the Baltic coast and along the Dnieper and Volga trade routes in eastern Europe, where they were also known as Varangians.
 They also briefly settled in Newfoundland, becoming the first Europeans to reach North America.
 The Norse-Gaels, Normans, Rus' people, Faroese, and Icelanders emerged from these Norse colonies.
-The Vikings founded several kingdoms and earldoms in Europe: the kingdom of the Isles (Suðreyjar), Orkney (Norðreyjar), York (Jórvík) and the Danelaw (Danalǫg), Dublin (Dyflin), Normandy, and Kievan Rus' (Garðaríki).
+The Vikings founded several kingdoms and earldoms in Europe: the Kingdom of the Isles (Suðreyjar), Orkney (Norðreyjar), York (Jórvík) and the Danelaw (Danalǫg), Dublin (Dyflin), Normandy, and Kievan Rus' (Garðaríki).
 The Norse homelands were also unified into larger kingdoms during the Viking Age, and the short-lived North Sea Empire included large swathes of Scandinavia and Britain.
-In 1021, the Vikings achieved the feat of reaching North America—the date of which was not specified until a millennium later.
+In 1021, the Vikings achieved the feat of reaching North America—the date of which was not determined until a millennium later.

-Several things drove this expansion.
+Several factors drove this expansion.
 The Vikings were drawn by the growth of wealthy towns and monasteries overseas and weak kingdoms.
 They may also have been pushed to leave their homeland by overpopulation, lack of good farmland, and political strife arising from the unification of Norway.
-The aggressive expansion of the Carolingian Empire and forced conversion of the neighboring Saxons to Christianity may also have been a factor.
-Sailing innovations had allowed the Vikings to sail further and longer to begin with.
+The aggressive expansion of the Carolingian Empire and forced conversion of the neighbouring Saxons to Christianity may also have been a factor.
+Sailing innovations had allowed the Vikings to sail farther and longer to begin with.

 Information about the Viking Age is drawn largely from primary sources written by those the Vikings encountered, as well as archaeology, supplemented with secondary sources such as the Icelandic Sagas.